fanoush/ds-d6/espruino/DFU/P8/README.md

 ### Espruino

 For option 1. use `espruino-xxx-DaFit.bin` bin file and upload via DaFlasher.
 This allows you to backup what you want or restore original firmware or update to DFU bootlader by hand.
-See below for backup/restore scripts (TODO, WIP gist [here](https://gist.github.com/fanoush/c65d0de750a87262fcdd1d91d2cdd43d))
+See below for backup/restore scripts (TODO, WIP gist [here](https://gist.github.com/fanoush/c65d0de750a87262fcdd1d91d2cdd43d)).
+This build is not best for full Espruino experience since some fatures were disabled to fit the size limit so this is just to get you started to get access to the device with as few modifications as possible.

 For option 2. first use DaFlasher + atc1441's bootloader .bin and then use `espruino-xx-SDK14-SD50.zip` package - again via DaFlasher or Nordic DFU tools.
 For advanced way you can also use -DaFit.bin first to install bootloader yourself via Espruino code and then use this option.